 - Discount off the published prices of any journey;

 Fay says,"Ecuador is a fascinating country.
-Crossing the Andes, between the Pacific Ocean and the plains for the interior, is a memorable adventure.
-Experience the High Andean way of life and traverse the valley of volcanoes; what an amazing experience, the highlight of a South American tour."
+Crossing the Andes is a memorable adventure, experiencing the High Andean way of life and traversing the valley of volcanoes; an amazing experience, the highlight of a South American tour."

 About the Train